 I’ll Love You Forever Mom

 It has been 3 years of acute agony, pain, and the hell of grieving the loss of my only child to suicide.
-Beautiful, albeit bittersweet memories come sweeping in and across the landscape of my heart and soul and body, and for a precious moment in time, I am reminded of and surrounded by all the precious love bonds between Dylan and me.
+Beautiful, albeit bittersweet memories come sweeping in and across the landscape of my heart and for a precious moment in time, I am reminded of and surrounded by all the precious love bonds between Dylan and me.

 Yesterday, I found a Mother’s Day card from 2012.
 Dylan would dead within a month a couple of weeks post Mother’s Day.
 It is bright orange, Dylan’s favorite color as a child, and it is beautiful.
 I wasn’t looking for the card, and it kind of just appeared.
 I saw it sticking out of a pile of other cards and things I’ve been intending to sort, organize, and put in a keepsake box.

 The card says “mom, I can’t remember a time when I didn’t need your love and support. . .and I can’t imagine a time when I won’t.
-Happy Mother’s Day With Love” and Dylan signed it “I’ll love you forever mom.
+Happy Mother’s Day With Love.”
+Dylan signed it “I’ll love you forever mom.
 Love Dylan.”

 He knew, he just couldn’t tell me.
 I love him so much still, always, forever.
 Love doesn’t die.
 It is only this interim between now and when I get to see him again that brings ache and sadness and a constant heavy heart.